jhansolo33/Amazon_Vine_Analysis/README.md

 • Data Tools: Amazon_Reviews_ETL.ipynb and Vine_Review_Analysis.ipynb.

-• Software: Python 3.9, Visual Studio Code 1.50.0, Anaconda 4.8.5, Jupyter Notebook 6.1.4 and Pandas
+• Software: Python, Visual Studio Code, Anaconda, Jupyter Notebook, and Pandas
 • Cloud Storage with S3 on AWS

 ### Database Versus Data Storage
 • A database is necessary for holding raw data such as CSVs, Excel files, and JavaScript Object Notation (JSON) files.
 This data doesn't need to be queried and analyzed for business decisions.
 The files still have structure and can be reviewed, but not nearly as efficiently as a database.
-This database has been carefully planned and structured so that data can be analyzed efficiently through queries.
+This database has been structured so that data can be analyzed efficiently through queries.
 Doing so comes at a cost of processing data to fit all the rules and structures.

 • Data storage is a place where large amounts of raw data can be kept without any munging or curating.
 Data storage allows us to keep data of different types or data we might want to parse in the future.